 The earlier your Priority Date, the better off you are, because it means you are in line ahead of other applicants.
 But the latest cutoff date doesn't actually tell you how long it will be before your own visa or green card is available.
 It merely gives you a rough idea.
 If you subtract the cutoff date on the current month's Visa Bulletin chart from today's date, you will see how long previous applicants waited.
 You might figure you will face a similar wait, but things can change.

-If following the Visa Bulletin charts month by month, you might notice that sometimes the U.S. government gets backed up with visa applications and the cutoff dates get stuck for months at a time.
-That basically means the government is trying to deal with the backlog.
-If the government hits a huge logjam, you might even see the cutoff dates go backwards.
+If you follow the Visa Bulletin charts month by month, you might notice that sometimes the U.S. government the cutoff dates get stuck for months at a time.
+That basically means the U.S. government has gotten backed up with visa applications and is trying to deal with them.
+If the government hits a huge logjam, you might even see the cutoff dates go backwards (as described in Visa Retrogression, or Why Your Priority Date Is No Longer Current).

 If you're lucky, the cutoff dates will advance several months from one month's bulletin to the next.
-This is an indication that the State Department overestimated how many visa applications it had to process, or was able to work faster than anticipated.
+This is an indication that the State Department overestimated how many visa applications it needed to process or was able to work faster than anticipated.

 The letter U (for "unavailable") in the chart means that all the visas have been used up for that year.
 If, for example, this were February, and you saw a U in your category box, you would know you could forget about getting closer to a visa until October (when the new year starts in the visa allocation process).